Other Names: Elitek®

-- Ask your doctor or nurse about medicine that is available to help stop or lessen nausea, throwing up and headache.
+- Ask your doctor or nurse about medicines that are available to help stop or lessen constipation.

 Food and Drug Interactions

-There are no known interactions of rasburicase with food.
-This drug may interact with other medicines.
-Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
-The safety and use of dietary supplements and alternative diets are often not known.
+- The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
 Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

-Call your doctor or nurse right away if you have any of these symptoms and/or any new or unusual symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.5 F (38 C) or above

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day